Aandree5/picard-web/README.md

 ### ‼️ Temporary Workaround for `Browser Integration`

 Picard is undergoing changes to how browser integration works, particularly in how it launches webpages.
+Not sure if it's going to help or not, but will try to get this to work.

 1. Open Picard Web
 2. Go to **Options > Options... > Network**
 3. **Untick** the checkbox for **Browser Integration**

 This disables the integration and allows login via an auth code.
 However, some features—like **Lookup in Browser** may not fully work.
 The browser page will open, but it won’t return the match automatically.

+> 📌 **Note:** For users running this locally, it's possible to forward port `8000` on docker and getting the integration to work.
+>- Docker run:
+>`... -p 8000:8000 ...`
+>
+>- Docker compose:
+>```yaml
+>...
+>ports:
+>  - 8000:8000
+>...
+>```

 ## 🔌 Included Plugins